DataWraith/Dockerfiles/mozjpeg/README.md

 # mozjpeg

 This Dockerfile builds a container containing [mozjpeg](https://github.com/mozilla/mozjpeg), a replacement for `libjpeg-turbo`.
+Since that library is usually installed, installing mozjpeg clashes with it, which is why I containerized it, sidestepping the problem.

-It contains several useful commandline programs such as `cjpeg` (makes JPEG files) and `jpegtran` (can losslessly transform/optimize JPEG files).
+mozjpeg has several useful commandline programs such as `cjpeg` (makes JPEG files) and `jpegtran` (can losslessly transform/optimize JPEG files).

 The accompanying script `optimize.sh` takes a single JPEG-file and optimizes